-- Describe clinical signs and symptoms of complex medical diagnoses
+- Recognize the clinical signs and symptoms of complex medical diagnoses

-- Describe evidence-based motivational tools to enhance patient/caregiver education in the home setting.
+- Apply evidence-based motivational tools to enhance patient/caregiver education in the home setting

 Suggested Audience: Home Health Physical Therapists and Physical Therapist Assistants, Home Health Occupational Therapists and Certified Occupational Assistants.

 Robyn Ligotti, PT, DPT, RAC-CT, CDP, QCP is the owner of Rehab Resource Solutions, LLC Consulting and is a licensed DPT with over 35 years of experience.
 The scope of her practice has encompassed many settings including: skilled nursing facilities, home health, outpatient rehab, wellness and prevention and inpatient rehab, but always with the older adult population.
 She has managed multi-disciplinary teams in skilled nursing facilities, home health and outpatient rehabilitation.
 Her Certifications include: Dementia Practitioner, Resident Assessment Coordinator and Quality Assurance Performance Improvement Certification.
 She is dedicated in her belief that the key to achieving strong outcomes is establishing a team of professionals who use critical thinking evidence-based skills in day to day practice.
 She has provided education to rehab and nursing teams and other disciplines throughout her career on safe patient handling, understanding Medicare and rehab specific treatments and approaches to care.
 Dr. Ligotti graduated with her B.S. in P.T. from Russell Sage College and received her Doctor of P.T. from Sage Graduate School.

 Financial Disclosures: Robyn Ligotti receives an honorarium from ERI for this course.

 Non-Financial Disclosures: She has no relevant non-financial relationships to disclose.